 Biostatistical Methods for Clinical Research I

 This course is an introduction to the study of biostatistics.
 We cover types of data, their summarization, exploration and explanation.
 Also, we look at concepts of probability and their role in explaining uncertainty.
 We end with coverage of inference applied to means, proportions, regression coefficients and contingency tables.
-Throughout the course, the software program Stata will be used.
+Throughout the course, both R and Stata will be used.

 I. Elaine Allen, PhD

 Content: Course faculty are available to address questions on course content.